-Slab City definitely lived up to its quirkiness.
-Many of you have probably never even heard of this city unless you’ve been to or have seen at one point the popular site called Salvation Mountain.
-The site is in Slab city and it basically brings in (if not) most of the visitors to the area.
-This trip was my 2nd time visiting the Salvation Mountain and I’m glad I came back because I apparently missed a lot from my first visit.
-Our group first made a pit stop at the Salvation Mountain.
-We explored the site for a few minutes, took photos and then, someone had an idea about continuing driving further down the road.
-So we did.
+Slab city definitely lived up to its quirkiness.
+Many of you have probably never even heard of this city unless you’ve been to it or have seen its popular site called Salvation Mountain.
+It is located 100 miles northeast of San Diego, California, near Salten Sea and in the middle of nowhere, really.
+The Salvation Mountain basically brings in (if not) most of the visitors to the area and on this trip it was my 2nd time visiting the Salvation Mountain to sightsee with a few friends.
+Out first stop at the Salvation Mountain required onsite exploration including taking several photos and looking at the site closer than my first visit.
+After we were done, someone in the group had an idea about continuing driving further down the road, the opposite of where we came in.
+And so, we ventured on.

-In the beginning, I didn’t think Slab City had a ton to see.
-Truthfully, there wasn’t much with the exception of seeing what the community was like.
+Truthfully, I didn’t think Slab City had a ton to see before I ever visited the area.
+I didn’t see the appeal and I didn’t think there was much to see.
+However, my curiosity set in when someone showed me the Salvation Mountain images.
 I thought it was interesting, to say the least.
-It’s true what they say, it is definitely a place to live off the grid.
-It is a place where there are no electricity or water, it is uncontrolled, there are no fees to deal with, and you basically come here at your own risk.
-Hence why it is called the “Slab City” because people come to live here to stretch their retirement income or are squatters.
+I remembered someone mentioning that it is a place to live off the grid and it’s true.
+I researched a few times about the city and it is a place where there are no electricity or water, it is uncontrolled, no fees to deal with, and you basically come here at your own risk; hence why it is called the “Slab City” because people come to live here to stretch their retirement income or are squatters.

 After driving around, we came to a point directing us to East Jesus.
 We had no idea where it was taking us except that we thought the name was pretty cool.
 Little did we know that East Jesus is an art installation spot.
 It’s an open area, it’s free and you can walk around and see repurposed or recycled items turned into art.
 I actually thought it was cool and I found it quite similar to the art installations you’d see at Burning Man but, on a much smaller scale.